 Writing about living an active and interesting life in Copenhagen (and the rest of Denmark).
-The blog focus a lot on sports, including my own favorites: Running and climbing (bouldering).
+The blog focus a lot on sports, including my own favorites: Cycling, running and climbing (bouldering).
 Expect also to read a bit or two about my experiences building the bicycle portal Cykelvalg.
 If you want to feel really Danish, you might want to check out my personal blog (it's in Danish).

 Im writing about the life in Aarhus, seen through the eyes of a newcomer from the western parts of Jutland.
 My topics will mostly concern everydaylife, fitness, entrepreneurship and danish facts.
 I myself have been blogging about fitness for a couple of years, but the interest for fitness has been dropping since i started to work long hours, and 5-7 days a week.
 Hope that you will enjoy my inputs :-)